Pastor: Come to grips with identity and love in God

 “This is why you were born.
 This is why you were breathing in and out, to know God, to walk with God.”

-In the case of Jacob, he was aligned more with his mother, Rebekah, while older twin brother Esau connected with his father, Isaac, regarding hunting and fishing.
-Jacob knew that tradition allowed for the older son to receive favored status from the father, accompanied by possessions, power and prestige.
+In the case of Jacob, he is aligned more with his mother, Rebekah, while older twin brother Esau connects with his father, Isaac, when it comes to hunting and fishing.
+Jacob knows that tradition allows for the older son to receive favored status from the father, accompanied by possessions, power and prestige.

 In Genesis 27, a jealous Jacob and his mother, each aware that Isaac – now blind – is ready to anoint Esau as his favorite, devise a scheme in which Jacob dresses like Esau to receive the blessing.
 Jacob puts goat skin on his neck to resemble Esau’s hairy neck, while Esau is hunting for his father’s dinner.